rayanbashir/anscombe-visualization/README.md

 # anscombe-visualization
-jupyter notebook to visualized anscombe's quartet and provide stats
+jupyter notebook to visualize anscombe's quartet and provide stats